 Collaborative and engaging inclusive system leader with passion and commitment to make a real difference to population health and well-being outcomes and the individual lives of people in our organisations and communities.
 Nuzhat Ali is a National Health Improvement Lead for Public Health England and is also Co-Chair for the Civil Services Muslim Staff Network.
 She was awarded the inaugural Civil Service Championing Faith and Belief Inclusion Award in October 2019.
 Recognised for extensive contributions to diversity and inclusion.
 Nuzhat is passionate about inclusion and advocating for intersectionality.
 She is an active steering group member for her organisation’s BAME network and champions the wider diversity inclusion agenda Nuzhat began her career in the NHS as a front-line clinician, nearly 30 years ago.
 She has since worked across various health sector settings locally, regionally, nationally and internationally, in leadership roles, with a proven ability to build robust partnerships that facilitate transformative change.
 Skilled in creating added value through people.
 Passionate and committed to developing/designing inclusive work environments.
 Qualified and experienced in Organisation Development, Quality Improvement, Service redesign and diversity and inclusion leadership She is relentless about engaging with and mobilising communities and stakeholders to tackle the persistent causes of inequalities through her work in Government and in her multiple voluntary roles.
 Nuzhat is Chair and Founder of a London based women’s voluntary group, which aims to engage and connect with ‘seldom heard’ local women to encourage participation in civic activity and develop resilience.
 She is also Trustee on the Board of a national and a local voluntary sector organisation, and also provides visible leadership to various forums.

-Tom is an external consultant and business coach specialising in advocacy campaigns, reputation management and global workforce issues.
-Over the last twenty years, Tom has worked with leading employers, international institutions, government ministers and two of the UK’s leading business organisations.
-He reaches into this to provide training and consultancy services in areas such leadership, workforce planning, inclusive recruitment practices, public speaking and media training.
-Tom is the author of a number of White papers and research reports on the world of work and is a regular keynote speaker and media spokesperson.
-Recent campaigning activities and projects have focused on Covid-19 business support measures, making change happen on equality and inclusion and establishing a Future of Jobs Observatory to preempt future skills needs and the implications of AI adoption.
-His work with the the ILO involves advocacy training to business bodies from around the world and delivering bespoke support in areas such as evidence-based policy-making and crisis management.
+Tom is an independent consultant and business coach specialising in high-impact strategic communication and workforce issues.
+Over the last twenty years, Tom has worked with global employers, international institutions, government ministers and two of the UK’s leading business organisations.
+He reaches into this to provide training and consultancy services in areas such employer brand, leadership, reputation management, research-led campaigning, employee engagement, public speaking and media training.
+Tom is the author of a number of White Papers and research reports on the evolving world of work and is a regular keynote speaker and media spokesperson.
+Campaigning activities have focused on Covid-19 business support measures, preparing for Brexit, promoting the positive role of business in society and making change happen on equality and inclusion.
+During his time as Campaigns Director at the REC, Tom also established the Future of Jobs Observatory to pre-empt future skills needs and the implications of AI adoption.
+His current work with the International Labour Organization (ILO) involves delivering advocacy training to business bodies from around the world and bespoke support in areas such as evidence-based advocacy and crisis management.
 Over the course of his career, Tom has been a representative on over a dozen government forums and served on the European board of the World Employment Confederation.
-He has a Masters in International and European Law at Assas University in Paris and is a fellow of the Royal Society of Arts (RSA).
+He has a Masters in International and European Law from Assas University in Paris and is a fellow of the Royal Society of Arts (RSA).
 He is a qualified rugby coach and an unrepentant aficionado of 1980s French pop.

 - Lessons from Gender Pay Gap reporting